scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 Data/research suggests that

-- ‘Pure’ Scrum is not a great framework for discovery and alpha because it expects requirements and value to be defined up-front
+- ‘pure’ [Scrum](http://www.scrumguides.org/scrum-guide.html) is not a great framework for discovery and [alpha](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works) because it expects requirements and value to be defined up-front

 So if we try

-- a hypothesis-driven approach as described in The Lean Startup
+- a hypothesis-driven approach as described in [The Lean Startup](http://scottcolfer.com/2012/06/05/lean-startup-for-product-managers.html)

 And measure